 Climb the Belfry in Markt Square

 The Belfry is one of those famous things to do in Bruges that can’t be missed, so I’ll try to make it sound as romantic as possible.
 Share a private moment 270 feet in the air in a gorgeous tower that dates back to the 1200s while overlooking the city of Bruges.
 Just wait until you’re done gasping for air and sweating profusely after the 366 near-vertical steps up to embrace, gaze out appreciably over the city, make out, have a gunfight, or whatever it is you went all the way up there for.
 (PS if you haven’t seen In Bruges yet, you probably didn’t get that last reference, so let me remind you that you need to go watch it ASAP.)

 OK, I may have gotten a little carried away and swapped “romantic” with “pretending it’s the 1800’s,” but just go with it.
 Pretend it’s the 1800s, and you and your betrothed have nothing but cheap hand-me-down furniture betwixt the two of you (like whatever Ikea was called back then) so you’ve embarked on a lover’s holiday to Brugges to shop for some custom-embroidered lace and a good stately grandfather clock.
 Before you know it, you’ll find yourself carried away with adorable little pillows and tiny lace pincushions and probably speaking in an offensively British accent like your entire life is an episode of Downton Abbey.
 Romantic Bruges is known for its lace, so if you want to really dive into the romance of Bruges, pop into one of the quaint little lace shops and just give it a bit of a glance (dammit, the British accent is back).

 Oh hey, if you liked this post, would you consider sharing it on Pinterest?
 That’d be tops.
-(Note: the images below are MUCH large than they appear.)
+(Note: full-sized versions of the images below can be found by clicking the Pin It button!)